DanielHesse79/LeadFinder/README.md

 3. Select search engines
 4. Enable AutoGPT analysis for AI insights
 5. View and save discovered leads

+### 🆕 RAG Search
+1. Navigate to **RAG Search** in the navigation or visit `/rag/search`
+2. Enter your question or query
+3. Adjust settings (top-k results, retrieval method)
+4. Get AI-generated responses with source references
+5. View context snippets and confidence scores

 ### AutoGPT Control Panel
 1. Click "AutoGPT Control" in the navigation